 Many businesses believe that a Content Management System (CMS) and e-commerce experience complement each other well enough that CMS-driven web stores (like the ones offered by WooCommerce) are the obvious choice when it comes to choosing a route for your e-commerce strategy.
-Here are 4 reasons that is simply not the case.
+Here are 4 reasons why this is simply not the case.

-The Problem with E-Commerce and CMS as the Core of Your Approach
+The problem with e-commerce and CMS as the core of your approach

 If you’ve already invested in a CMS, as most successful businesses today have, you know that most of them come equipped with plugins that can enable commerce capabilities.

-If you’re also hoping to stay competitive in your market, you’ve probably found yourself on the hunt for an e-commerce solution to complement your CMS, to better manage an extensive product catalog, and to help handle your current volume of orders.
+If you’re also hoping to stay competitive in your market, you’ve probably found yourself on the hunt for an e-commerce solution to complement your CMS, to better manage an extensive product catalog and to help handle your current volume of orders.

 Here’s an overview of what that might look like:

-- Typically, an organization without an e-commerce solution runs a CMS that houses hundreds (or even a thousand+) web pages —packed with data— which the business then uses as an online product catalog and source of information for customers.
+- Typically, an organization without an e-commerce solution runs a CMS that houses hundreds (or even a thousand+) web pages — packed with data — which the business then uses as an online product catalog and source of information for customers.

 - When seeking out an e-commerce solution, one consideration is often to take that CMS and use it as the core of their intended e-commerce experience.